 |Capt.
 Alva C. Trueblood.
 A man of honor|

 who is now rolling over in his grave.

-Breaking up a Civil War collection like this is really appalling.
-If you have inherited a collection like this in your own family, do us archivists and historians a favor.
+Breaking up a Civil War collection like this is really appalling, in my estimation.
+If you have inherited a collection like this in your own family, do us archivists and historians a favor...
 If you must auction it off to the highest bidder, please keep the collection together for posterity.
 But a better idea would be to have the collection appraised, and take the value of the appraisal off your taxes as a donation to a repository that will appreciate the collection's historic value in its entirety.

 I believe that you cannot put a price on honor.
 Honor must be earned, not purchased.
 Alva Trueblood served his country with honor, and he wanted his sacrifice on the field of honor to be remembered through these letters.
 It's a shame that Capt.
-Trueblood's descendants did not recognize or value honor when it was right beneath their nose.
+Trueblood's descendants did not recognize the historic value of keeping this collection together when it was right beneath their nose.
 Apparently, they were too busy smelling the chili.

 Gordon Belt is an information professional, archives advocate, public historian, and author of The History Press book, John Sevier: Tennessee's First Hero, which examines the life of Tennessee's first governor, John Sevier, through the lens of history and memory.
 On The Posterity Project, Gordon offers reflections on archives, public history, and memory from his home state of Tennessee.